Lombiq/Orchard-Training-Demo-Module/Readme.md

 ## Contributing and support

-Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
+Bug reports, feature requests, comments, questions, code contributions and love letters are warmly welcome.
+Please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

 When adding new tutorials please keep in mind the following: